basherru/hurricane-farm/DEVELOPMENT_SETUP.md

 # Development Setup

-1. Install and select Ruby 2.6+ via RVM or your ruby version manager of choose.
+1. Install and select Ruby 2.6+ via RVM or your ruby version manager of choice.

     ```bash
-    rvm install 2.6
+    rvm install 2.7.0
-    rvm use 2.6
+    rvm use 2.7.0
     ```

 2. Install and configure PostgresQL database.